 On April 2nd, Hob and Jill went up the hill with their little Kits to celebrate National Ferret Day because that’s some serious business.
 Male ferrets are called Hobs, and female ferrets are called Jills.
 Their offspring are called Kits.
 The whole family is called a business.
-These carnivores join the mustelid family, which includes the otter, badger, weasel, marten, mink, and wolverine.
+These carnivores join the mustelid family, including the otter, badger, weasel, marten, mink, and wolverine.

 Humans domesticated these crafty hunters over 2,000 years ago, specifically for their hunting abilities.
 Landowners used them to “ferret” out and kill vermin that would otherwise grow out of control.
-Their cunning and wile made ferrets a useful tool for many.
+Their cunning and wile made ferrets a valuable tool for many.
 There’s no questioning whether a ferret is a carnivore once you examine their razor-sharp teeth.

 People also domesticated some breeds of these wildly curious creatures as pets.
 While their skill in the wild may be considered masterful, as a pet, they are a mischievous handful if not properly trained.
-Since they are highly intelligent, they learn to do an assortment of tricks and to use a litter box.
-As a social animal, they do require attention and preferably a ferret companion.
+Since they are highly intelligent, they learn to do an assortment of tricks and use a litter box.
+As social animals, they do require attention and preferably a ferret companion.
 Take note – ferrets have scent glands and produce a musky, often offensive odor.